HIV Tongue vs Normal Tongue: White Tongue, Thrush, and Oral Symptoms

 What oral thrush and HIV-related tongue changes can actually look like

 When people search “HIV tongue” online, they usually lump several different things into one fear bucket.
 That is where the spiral starts.
-In reality, the mouth changes most often discussed around HIV are oral candidiasis, also called thrush, and oral hairy leukoplakia, which is a different condition entirely.
+In reality, oral thrush and oral hairy leukoplakia are different conditions with different patterns.

 Pattern 1